 Situated on the Mussoorie-Dhanaulti Road, Himalayan Weavers is one-of-a-kind shop that started its operation in 2005.
 This is a local co-operative society, that aims in promoting native products, especially from the Himalayan region.
 Visit this shop and pick the best of scarves sweaters, stoles, and pure Pashmina shawls.

-Further Read: Top 15 Places To Visit In Uttarakhand
+Further Read: Top 41 Amazing Places To Visit In Uttarakhand In 2021

 Mussoorie certainly isn’t a shopaholic’s heaven, but that doesn’t stop tourists from exploring the hill station for items to buy.
-Did you come across any better place to shop in Mussoorie on your trip?
+Did you come across any better place to shop on your Mussoorie Trip?
 Let us know in the comment section below.

 Frequently Asked Questions About Shopping In Mussoorie

-A. One can find handicrafts and small wooden items like any other hill station.
-Other than these one can shop for woollen items in Mussoorie.
+One can find handicrafts and small wooden items like any other hill station.
+Other than these ones can shop for woolen items in Mussoorie.

-A. One can buy woollens and shawls in Mussoorie.
+One can buy woolens and shawls in Mussoorie.
 One can find these items in the markets here throughout the year.

-A. Mussoorie, also known as the ‘Queen of the Hills’, is called so because of its scenic beauty.
-A beautiful hill station offering one with views of snow capped peaks, Mussoorie is definitely worth visiting.
+Mussoorie, also known as the ‘Queen of the Hills’, is called so because of its scenic beauty.
+A beautiful hill station offering one with views of snow-capped peaks, Mussoorie is definitely worth visiting.
 There are a lot of things to do in Mussoorie that one can indulge in on a weekend trip here.

-A. No, Ola is not available in Mussoorie.
+No, Ola is not available in Mussoorie.
 One can take the local taxis from the taxi stand to get around in Mussoorie.
-Infact, though Ola is available in Dehradun, it is still not available for Dehradun to Mussoorie route as of now.
+In fact, though Ola is available in Dehradun, it is still not available for Dehradun to Mussoorie route as of now.